3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_02/w06d02/instructor_notes/express_intro.md

-### STEP 1 - Initialize a simple hello world express application.
+### STEP 1 - Initialize a Simple Hello World Express Application.

 In the terminal: